Agreena-ApS/recruitment-fe/README.md

 ##### Requirements
 - Application should be written in the newest React with strong typing (TypeScript)
-- Application should be user-friendly (UX/UI)
+- Application should have a simple UX/UI
+- Application code quality is very important
+- Spend no more than 4 hours on the assignment

 If you have any other ideas how to make this app working and looking better - feel free to implement it!